Undergraduate and Graduate Scholarships

 - The Positive Lifestyle Scholarship

 A Scholarship Committee composed of K-State faculty, graduate students, and staff from our office screens all applications.
-The Committee will review each student's essay, grade point average, the individual scholarship requirements, and financial need to determine the best candidates for each scholarship.
+The Committee reviews each student's essay, grade point average, the individual scholarship requirements, and financial need to determine the best candidates for each scholarship.